COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority medium

-     + [1d] Consolidate usage of operators supporting multiple options for parent fields (an exception should be raised when the choice is ambigous, use_tag should be used to discriminate between different possibilities; see e.g. relhum)
      + [1d] Improve diagnostic on field size estimation (compare effective size to estimated size and issue a usage diagnostic when they differ; this makes diagnostic when using __ALL__ ... redundant)